InTheBytes/Producer/README.md

 # Producer

-A script that produces dummy data for the Stack Lunch api.
+A script to be placed in a lambda function that produces dummy data for the Stack Lunch api.

 # Motivation